 Finally, consider who your employees are going to be (including yourself).
-You will require employment agreements for all those who will be fully employed by your business.
-If you are looking to hire an independent contractor to provide some services, then you may require an independent contractors agreement instead of an employment agreement.
+Then draft employment agreements for your full and part-time employees.
+If you are looking to hire an independent contractor to provide some services, then you may require an independent contractor’s agreement instead of an employment agreement.
 For the differences and benefits between these two, see our article on Employees vs. Independent Contractors – What Is the Difference, and What are the Benefits?

 3) Open Business Bank Accounts

 All businesses, whether you are operating through a corporation or sole proprietorship, require a separate bank account.
-Attend your financial institution and bring with you either your Articles of Incorporation or your Master Business License to the bank or financial institution when you are ready to open a business account at your bank.
-You may want to consider opening an additional tax account to hold the HST you collect from your customers.
+Bring either your Articles of Incorporation or your Master Business License to the bank or financial institution when you are ready to open a business account.
+You may want to open an additional tax account to hold the HST you collect from your customers.

-Who will be funding your business?
-Do you require an initial loan or line of credit from a financial institution lender as commercial financing?
-Will you be infusing the capital funds yourself?
-Are you looking for an investor to invest in your business with seed funding in exchange for a share in its ownership?
+Do you require an initial loan or line of credit from a financial institution as commercial financing?
+Or will you be infusing the capital funds yourself?
+Perhaps you’re looking for an investor to invest in your business with seed funding in exchange for a share in its ownership?

 5) Business Contracts

-Now that your business is formed and off the ground, you will likely require business contracts to secure the business you supply.
+Now that your business is formed, you will likely require business contracts with suppliers, distributors, and service providers.
 Whether you are in the business of selling goods or services, you will likely need distributor agreements, supply agreements, service agreements, sales agreements, licensing agreements and lease agreements.
 You may wish to obtain these yourself or contact a lawyer for assistance.

 6) Retail or Office Location (including home office)

 Consider where you will be operating your business from.
 If you require retail or commercial office space, a commercial real estate agent can help you obtain the prime location for your business.
-Next, you will a commercial lease.
+Next, you will require a commercial lease.
 Most landlords will provide their standard form lease to you.
-You may want a lawyer to review the terms to advise you of your rights and obligations, and what happens if you are unable to pay your rent.
+We recommend that a lawyer review the terms of the lease to advise you of your rights and obligations and inform you of the likely outcome if you are unable to pay your rent.